andreipopescufilimon/WRO2025_Future_Engineers/README.md

 ## 🚗 Mobility Management <a id="mobility-management"></a>

-The robot's mobility is controlled through **a fully 3D-printed chassis, a servo-based steering system, and a drivetrain featuring a Lego differential and axles**.
+The robot's mobility is controlled through **a fully PCB chassis, a servo-based steering system, and a drivetrain featuring a RC differential and axes**.
 These components work together to ensure smooth, **precise movement with optimized traction, stability, and efficient power management**.

 ## ⚙️ **Drivebase** <a id="drivebase"></a>

 ### 🔧 **Drivetrain** <a id="drivetrain"></a>

-To optimize performance and minimize **energy loss due to friction**, the drivetrain uses a **Lego 5-gear differential combined with Lego axles to connect the wheels**.
-The **motor is attached to the drivetrain using a custom 3D-printed bracket**, ensuring **a secure and efficient power transfer**.
+*To be updated...*

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/technical-draws/motor-bracket-technical-drawing.jpg" width="700">

-A **custom 3D-printed gear with a D-shaped axle mount** is directly connected to the motor shaft.
-This **gear provides a 1:1 gear ratio between the motor and the differential**, ensuring that the **motor’s full speed and torque are transferred efficiently to the drivetrain** without unnecessary losses.
-This setup allows for **smooth acceleration, precise speed control, and optimal wheel synchronization**, improving overall handling and maneuverability.
+*To be updated...*

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/technical-draws/gear-D-axle-technical-drawing.jpg" width="700">

-By using **Lego components**, we gained the advantages of **precision-engineered mechanical parts** while maintaining a **lightweight and modular system** that allows easy modifications.
-The **rear 5 gears differential enables smoother turns** by balancing wheel speeds dynamically.
+*To be updated...*

 ### ⚙️ **Motor – 30:1 Micro Metal Pololu Gearmotor HPCB** <a id="motor"></a>
 Following past testing, we selected **a high-power 30:1 Micro Metal Gearmotor (12V)** for the drive system.
 This motor provides an **optimal balance of speed and torque**, allowing the robot to maintain stability while navigating turns.